 Beginning in October of 1999, the 1996 Safe Drinking Water Act required that all community water systems provide customers with an annual report on the quality of their drinking water.
 Many substances found in Lake Township Water have been previously reported in the Lake Township newsletter.
-We take pride in reporting that the drinking water provided by Lake Township Water System meets or exceeds established water quality standards.
+We take pride in reporting that the drinking water provided by Village of Baroda Water System meets or exceeds established water quality standards.

-This report covers the drinking water quality for Village of Baroda Water System for 2016 and copies may be obtained by calling 269-422-1779.
+This report covers the drinking water quality for Village of Baroda Water System for 2017 and copies may be obtained at the Village office or by going online to www.barodavillage.org.
 Included are the details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (USEPA) and state standards.
-Our microbiology laboratory is certified by the state in two test methodologies to doubly ensure the quality and safety of Village of Baroda drinking water.
 We are members of two international organizations for water professionals: the American Water Works Association (AWWA) and the Michigan Rural Water Association (MRWA).
-All personnel who work at our facility are licensed professionals with an average number of 33 years experience.

 Lake Township Water is pumped from Lake Michigan at an average rate of 2.15 million gallons per day.
-It is mixed with sodium hypochlorite and aluminum sulfate and stays for a period of time in four large tanks to allow disinfection and the settling out of sand.
-It is then filtered and the quality is ensured by over 710 tests performed per day, every day of the year.
+It is mixed with sodium hypochlorite and aluminum sulfate and stays for a period of time in four large basins to allow disinfection and the settling out of suspended matter.
+It is then filtered, and the quality is ensured by over 710 tests performed per day, every day of the year.
 Once the drinking water is pumped from the plant, it is checked for chlorine and any possible microorganisms.
-We also contract with eight independent laboratories for the testing of over 200 possible contaminants that could possibly enter a water supply.
+It then flows through the Village's distribution system and delivered safely to your residence.